horvbalint/surreal-ts/README.md

       --skip-ts-generation
           Skip the generation of the typescript definition file -o, --output <OUTPUT>
-          Path where the typescript defintion file will be generated [default: db.ts] -c, --config-file-path <CONFIG_FILE_PATH>
+          Path where the typescript defintion file will be generated at [default: db.ts] -c, --config-file-path <CONFIG_FILE_PATH>
           Path to the configuration JSON file
   -h, --help